canonical/colcon-in-container/README.md

 colcon verb extension to build and test inside a fresh and isolated ROS environment and transfer the results back to the host.

 With this extension, developers can build ROS packages for any ROS 2 distributions directly from colcon independently of the host.
-With it, one can validate builds and tests making sure all the dependencies are properly listed in their `package.xml` on any ROS 2 distribution.
+With it, one can validate 'builds' and 'tests' making sure all the dependencies are properly listed in their `package.xml` on any ROS 2 distribution.
 Validating packages and workspace in an isolated and ephemeral environment is key for distributing and packaging software.

 ## Quickstart